MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hdaudio/ns-hdaudio-_hdaudio_codec_response.md

 #### IsValid

 Specifies whether the response is valid.
 If 1, the response is valid.
 If 0, it is not valid.

-#### - CompleteResponse

-Specifies a complete, 64-bit response summary that consists of a 32-bit response, 4-bit codec address, three status bits, and 25 unused bits (set to zero).
-This value is mostly used in debug messages.

 ## -remarks